kamlesh-14/vpn-security-lab/README.md

 # ProtonVPN Encryption and IP Masking Test

 ## Objective
-Demonstrate how ProtonVPN protects user data by encrypting traffic and masking IP addresses.
+Demonstrated how ProtonVPN protects user data by encrypting traffic and masking IP addresses.

 ## Tools Used
 - ProtonVPN (Free Version)